On the Morita invariance of Categorical Enumerative Invariants: Definition of categorical enumerative invariants

 \subsection{Trivializations and CEI}

-To obtain a more familiar looking invariants, we need to ``trivialize" the BV operator $\Delta$.
-This shall involve a choice of splittings of the non-commutative Hodge filtration, whose definition we recalled in Definition \ref{defi:splitting}.
+To obtain more familiar looking invariants, we need to ``trivialize" the BV operator $\Delta$.
+This shall involve a choice of splitting of the non-commutative Hodge filtration, whose definition is recalled in Definition~\ref{defi:splitting}.